-Under the current estate tax law, all persons have an estate/gift tax credit equivalent of $13,610,000 (2024) of property which can be transferred to others prior to death without the payment of any gift taxes.
+Under the current estate tax law, all persons have an estate/gift tax credit equivalent of $13,990,000 (2025) of property, which can be transferred to others prior to death without the payment of any gift taxes.
 Any lifetime transfer will reduce the estate tax exemption.
-However, for the years 2026 and thereafter, the estate and gift tax credit equivalent will revert to $5,000,000 indexed for inflation (approximately $7,100,000, however given the current inflation rates, this figure may increase).
 The tax rate for transfers in excess of the exemption is 40% of fair market value.
-In 2024, the annual exclusion per donee has increased from $17,000 (2023) to $18,000 (2024) per year.
+In 2025, the annual exclusion per year has increased from $18,000 (2024) to $19,000 (2025) per year.
 This is the dollar amount that can be gifted without utilizing your lifetime gift/estate tax exemption.

 The basic concept in each of these planning techniques mentioned above are to move assets that are currently subject to estate tax to beneficiaries (or trusts for beneficiaries) that are not subject to estate tax.
 All future appreciation of the transferred assets would also not be subject to estate tax.